vr1e/gruntstrap/README.md

 Requires [Node.js](https://nodejs.org/) to run.

-Install the dependencies and devDependencies.
+Install the dependencies.

+This repo is slightly old and it still uses [bower](https://github.com/bower/bower).

 ```

 $ cd project
+$ npm install -g bower
 $ npm install

 * grunt-contrib-sass task requires you to have